ops-center/searchlight/docs/reference/searchlight/searchlight_apiserver.md

       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
-      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --enable-swagger-ui                                       Enables swagger ui on the apiserver at /swagger-ui -h, --help                                                    help for admission-webhook
+      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --enable-swagger-ui                                       Enables swagger ui on the apiserver at /swagger-ui -h, --help                                                    help for apiserver
       --kubeconfig string                                       kubeconfig file pointing at the 'core' kubernetes server.
       --profiling                                               Enable profiling via web interface host:port/debug/pprof/ (default true)
       --requestheader-allowed-names stringSlice                 List of client certificate common names to allow to provide usernames in headers specified by --requestheader-username-headers.
 If empty, any client certificate validated by the authorities in --requestheader-client-ca-file is allowed.